-HBO’s fantasy series, Game of Thrones, based on George R. Martin’s A Song of Ice and Fire books garnered 23 million viewers per episode in its last season.
-With the show’s final season looming, let’s take a moment reflect whether the world’s most popular show is worthy of its title, or if its popularity outstrips its substance.
+HBO’s fantasy series, Game of Thrones, based on George R. Martin’s A Song of Ice and Fire books, garnered between 9-12 million viewers per episode in season seven, with its finale alone capturing 16.5 million viewers.
+With the show’s eighth and final season debuting in April 2019, let’s take a moment to reflect whether the world’s most popular show is worthy of its title, or if its popularity outstrips its substance.

-> Below, we’ll explore three reasons why Game of Thrones is absolutely epic, and three reasons why it was an epic fail.
+Below, we’ll explore three reasons why Game of Thrones is absolutely epic, and three reasons why it was an epic fail.

 The Game of Thrones series spends an inordinate amount of time developing pointless characters and half-cooked, directionless plotlines.
 What ever happened to Gendry, Robert Baratheon’s on-the-lamb bastard who escaped ensnarement by Cersei Lannister and the sorceress Melisandre – still out there rowing his dingy?
 Why has the show devoted so much time to doomed and, frankly, boring characters, like Maester Pycell and Xaro Xhoan Daxos?
 (They’re not even worth Googling, trust me.)
 Why is the romantic relationship between Grey Worm and Missandei so important?
 And what on Earth are those Sand Sisters of Dorne on about?
 If season eight is anything like the last seven seasons, we may never know.